acidrums4/ideawave/_conferences/2011/privacy-and-educational-technology-risks-and-benefits.md

 take advantage of the real cost savings, B.C. institutions are looking for ways to bring these services into their teaching and learning processes.

-Advantages: many of these services are free to use and offer powerful web- based tools that can enhance education, partly because they are familiar to students and will remain part of their working lives after they leave the institution.
+Advantages: many of these services are free to use and offer powerful web-based tools that can enhance education, partly because they are familiar to students and will remain part of their working lives after they leave the institution.

 Disadvantages: there is increasing concern that U.S.-based “cloud” services may not comply with of B.C.’s Freedom of Information and Protection of Privacy